rondlite/reaction-docs/website/versioned_docs/version-v1.7.0/contributing-to-reaction.md

 ## Step 3: The pull request and review process

-[Create a pull request](https://help.github.com/articles/creating-a-pull-request/) to propose and collaborate on changes to Reaction.
-These changes are proposed in a PR branch, and are reviewed before being merged into a `release-x.x.x` branch, and then released to `trunk`.
+[Create a pull request](https://help.github.com/articles/creating-a-pull-request/) to propose and collaborate on changes to DemandThese changes are proposed in a PR branch, and are reviewed before being merged into a `release-x.x.x` branch, and then released to `trunk`.

 - PR should fill in all sections of the pull request
 - Should reference an issue if one exists, or provide detailed information on the goal of the PR.
 - Should pass CI / Tests.
 New functionality should include new tests.
-- Should passing a linter code review and follow Reaction style guidelines.
+- Should passing a linter code review and follow Demandtyle guidelines.
 - Code reviewed before merge acceptance.

 ### Pull request template